Colonel Tom Parker: Dead ends (1966–1967)

 On January 2, 1967, Parker re-negotiated his managerial/agent contract with Presley, persuading him to increase Parker's share from 25% to 50% on certain transactions.
-When critics questioned this arrangement and that Parker was exploiting Presley for more money because of greed, Presley quipped "I could have signed with East Coast Entertainment where they take 70 percent!"
+When critics questioned this arrangement and wondered if Parker was taking advantage of Presley, Presley quipped, "I could have signed with East Coast Entertainment where they take 70%!"
 Parker used the argument that Presley was his only client and he was thus earning only one fee.

-After Presley showed signs of rebellion again in 1966 and because of his flagging career, Parker decided that it was time for a new approach: marriage.
-Frank Sinatra had married Mia Farrow in 1966, and it had provided Sinatra enough publicity for Parker to sit up and take notice.
-Presley had been living with Priscilla Beaulieu, ten years his junior, for the past four years, but it had not been public knowledge.

-Parker hoped that marriage would not only boost Presley's career but also possibly tame him.
-With Priscilla's father dropping heavy hints, and fear that their relationship might become public beforehand, Parker persuaded Presley that he should make an "honest woman" of her in the very near future.
-However, it would be a quiet wedding.
-Parker decided that Las Vegas was the perfect place to do it, and on May 1, 1967, the couple were married in a ceremony that lasted only eight minutes and had a handful of guests.
-A breakfast reception was arranged, taking place after the media got their photographs of the couple.
+In 1966, with Presley showing signs of rebellion again, and his career on the decline, Parker decided it was time for a new approach: marriage.
+Presley had lived with Priscilla Beaulieu for the past four years, and Parker hoped that marriage would boost Presley's career and possibly tame him.
+With Priscilla's stepfather dropping heavy hints, Parker persuaded Presley that he ought to make an "honest woman" of her very soon.
+Parker decided that Las Vegas was the perfect place to have the wedding, and on May 1, 1967, the couple was married in a quiet ceremony that lasted only eight minutes and had a handful of guests.
+A breakfast reception was arranged after the media got photographs of the couple.